-What is the Apocrypha or the Deuterocanonical literature?
+What is the Apocrypha (or the Deuterocanon)?

 In some contexts, “Apocrypha” is synonymous with terms like false and fictitious.
-Protestants often use the term Apocrypha over deuterocanonical, because they don’t believe the writings are canonical.
+For example, protestants often use the term Apocrypha over Deuterocanon because they don’t believe the writings are canonical.

-Key term | canon: The word “canon” describes the officially accepted list of books that belong in the Bible.
-The term canon refers to a measuring rod and to be in the canon implies that a book passed the test or was successfully measured and considered worthy of inclusion.
+What is the canon?
+The word “canon” describes the officially accepted list of books that belong in the Bible.
+The term canon refers to a measuring rod, and to be in the canon implies that a book passed the test or was successfully measured and considered worthy of inclusion.

 |Meaning: from Latin, meaning “second canon”||Meaning: from Greek, meaning “hidden”|

-|Refers to: certain books written between the Old and New Testament that are included in the Septuagint (i.e. the Greek Old Testament) and the Catholic Bible||Refers to: certain books written during the intertestamental period that are included in the Septuagint and the Catholic Bible; the term “Apocrypha” is also used to describe certain books written in the 2nd century after Christ, which aren’t included in the New Testament|
+|Refers to: certain books written between the Old and New Testament that are included in the Septuagint (i.e. the Greek Old Testament) and the Catholic Bible||Refers to: certain books written during the intertestamental period included in the Septuagint and the Catholic Bible; the term “Apocrypha” is also used to describe certain books written in the 2nd century after Christ, which aren’t included in the New Testament|

 |Term: preferred by Roman Catholicism||Term: used by Protestants|

-According to tradition, the prefix “sept” refers to 70, which, according to tradition, is the number of translators who worked on the project.
-The Apocrypha or deuterocanonical books were included in the Septuagint, but they weren’t part of the Hebrew Bible.
+According to tradition, the prefix “sept” refers to 70, which is the number of translators who worked on the project.
+The Apocrypha or deuterocanonical books were included in the Septuagint but weren’t part of the Hebrew Bible.